 You can't just wave a magic wand, but some old-fashioned methods can bring lots of relief:

 Cold compresses.
-Put them on his forehead to ease a fever.
+Put them on their forehead to ease a fever.

 Lukewarm baths.
-They can also bring down his high temps.
+They can also bring down their high temps.
 Just make sure the water doesn't get too cold.
-If he starts shivering, take him out of the tub, because that can push his fever up.
+If they start shivering, take them out of the tub, because that can push their fever up.

 Warm compresses or warm water bottles.
-Use them to soothe his aching body.
+Use them to soothe their aching body.
 Make sure the water bottle isn't too hot, and don't let your child fall asleep on it.

 Never microwave the compress or bottle.
 It creates hot spots that burn the skin.

 Warm liquids.
-Soups and herbal teas soothe a sore throat and help break up mucus in his airways.
+Soups and herbal teas soothe a sore throat and help break up mucus in their airways.

 Remember, your goal isn't just to get rid of flu symptoms.
 You want to make your child feel safe, comfortable, and cared for.
 "Sometimes just cuddling is the best thing you can do for a child with cold or flu," Asta says.